A four part series providing lessons learned along the journey of independently publishing my children’s books.

 Action counts.
 The action of choosing which book to purchase (and whether to support local) is always a political act.
 With a purchase, you send a direct message to the publishing industry every single time – whose voices you want to hear, and what kinds of stories you want to read.
 In order for change to happen, we each have to maneuver in some discomfort.
 That may look like finding creative ways to include #OwnVoices (a hashtag started by Corinne Duyvis to highlight works that are created by authors and makers who share the identity of their characters) in your collection, recommending titles to schools and requesting them at your local library.
 It may sound like asking more difficult questions about the author and their lived experiences in relation to the content of the work being published.
 It means not following the crowd, but taking a few minutes to reference valid book sources, so you have the facts before making purchasing decisions.

 Loose sheets of paper have acted as pilot trials and audience feedback has provided opportunity for writers like myself to grow and develop our craft.
 This arc has pushed my own story of Saffron Press forward.
 An amazing editor, Laura Atkins, taught me how to look beyond my own words, and working with her anchored my editing discipline from the very beginning.
+Many of the artists who collaborated on projects with Saffron Press have become friends over the years and their talent is beyond measure.
 Advocates for diverse causes have lifted my heart.
 Friends who are teachers have raised their voices to ensure Saffron Press was given space at district-led conferences in Ontario, and even more friends stood beside us as they helped us set up tables at community events in British Columbia and Hamilton, Ontario.
 And those friends and complete strangers who remember Saffron Press on birthdays and holidays, baby showers and library purchasing days, truly drive me to keep on going.
 There are the virtual allies who are fighting to change state standards so that our children will be seen and heard, by purchasing books and donating them to entire school districts.
 This is not how it should be, but the only way it can be, for now.
 These are the humans of Saffron Press – every single one of them – a citizen of change.

 I am reminded of the Fred Rogers quote, “Look for the helpers.
 You will always find people who are helping.”
 Allies who step up and amplify self-published and independent creators, are humans who value and believe in the work that you do.
 It’s not because they feel sorry for you, it’s because your work matters, and is necessary.
 They are willing to use their position of privilege to spread good.
 It’s the kind of activism that becomes contagious.
 I am profoundly grateful for all the wonderful human beings who have become allies along the course of my journey over the last decade.
 Among them are small business owners who’ve stocked our titles, or museums shops who include us on their shelves, or Pop-up shops and of course Librarians.
 Instead of fixating on the label of self-published or independent creator, they read the work through the same critical lens as all other works on their to-be-read piles.
 This is a community (however small), who not only sustain you, but they help you grow and flourish.
 Whether you call these random acts of kindness, or political acts, they are all actions that can create change in the publishing industry of the near future.